Jay Allen Sanford 3:30 p.m., Sept. 13

 No shows scheduled | Post a show |

 Inception: San Diego, 1980

 In the early 1980s.
 DFX2 seemed poised to blast out of San Diego and on to big arena gigs and fame.
-Led by twin brothers Douglas Farage (vocals and rhythm guitar) and David Farage (lead guitar and vocals), the other members were drummer Frank Hailey and Eric Gotthelf on bass who would replace Matthew Pray after the release of their album Where Are They Now.
+Led by twin brothers Douglas Farage (vocals and rhythm guitar) and David Farage (lead guitar and vocals), other members included a drummer from the mid-70s band Steelwind named Frank Hailey (the Sidewinders), and Eric Gotthelf on bass, who would replace Matthew Pray after the release of their album Where Are They Now.

 DFX2 released two EPs, and their songs “Emotion” and “Maureen” were minor radio hits, and their videos saw much airplay on early MTV broadcasts.
+Their song "Octane" was co-produced by local DJ Jim McInnes.
 The band officially broke up in 1989.